aadyasingh55/BritishAirways/README.md

 ### Note

-This project was completed as part of a data analysis challenge, and the provided code and analysis techniques are for educational purposes.
+This project was completed as part of my Data Science virtual programme and the provided code and analysis techniques are for educational purposes.

-## Contact

-For any questions or inquiries, feel free to contact us at [email@example.com](mailto:email@example.com).

 ## Acknowledgements

-We would like to thank the organizers of the challenge for providing the opportunity to work on this insightful project.
+We would like to thank the British Airways & Forage for providing the opportunity to work on this insightful project.

 Happy analyzing! 🚀🔍